MolotovCherry/virtual-display-rs/README.md

 ### Debugging
 To see panic messages and other information, download [DebugViewPP](https://github.com/CobaltFusion/DebugViewPP), run it, click on `Log`->`Capture Global Win32` (note, this requires DebugViewPP be run with admin permissions)

-# Extra notes
-If driver was disabled before and you enabled while everything has been booted for awhile, some applications may not be able to see the virtual monitor.
-You can fix this by rebooting while having it enabled (or enable it quickly after you boot up).
-This seems to be an issue with Windows itself, but I do not know why.
-It has affected every single virtual monitor driver I have ever tried.
-If anyone does know, please feel free to share information 😃

-However, this is in practice not a problem.
-You can keep the driver enabled at all times and just disable all the monitors in the app.
-Enable or disable them as you please.

 # Contributions
 All contributions are welcome!
 If you have any questions, feel free to post in the project [Discussion](https://github.com/MolotovCherry/virtual-display-rs/discussions) section